NFL regular season: Current scheduling formula

-This chart of the 2024 season standings displays an application of the NFL scheduling formula.
-The Eagles in 2024 (highlighted in green) finished in first place in the NFC East.
-Thus, in 2025, the Eagles will play two games against each of its division rivals (highlighted in light blue), one game against each team in the NFC North and AFC West (highlighted in yellow), and one game each against the first-place finishers in the NFC South, NFC West (highlighted in orange) and AFC East (highlighted in pink).
+This chart of the 2025 season standings displays an application of the NFL scheduling formula.
+The Seahawks in 2025 (highlighted in green) finished in first place in the NFC West.
+Thus, in 2026, the Seahawks will play two games against each of its division rivals (highlighted in light blue), one game against each team in the NFC East and AFC West (highlighted in yellow), and one game each against the first-place finishers in the NFC North, NFC South (highlighted in orange) and AFC East (highlighted in pink).

-Currently, the fourteen different opponents each team faces over the 17-game regular season schedule are set using a pre-determined formula:
+Currently, the fourteen different opponents each team faces over the 17-game regular season schedule are set using a predetermined formula: